 This comparison may be just the one you have been expecting for so long or just the opposite.
 However, it was quite challenging for me, so I’m looking forward to hearing more from you on this subject.

 Speaking of over-advertising, Molekule Air is the kind of air purifier that gets all the attention, which is exactly why I decided to put it to the test against Winix 5500-2.
-A bit larger than most air purifiers, Molekule Air is a high-quality manufactured air purifier with PECO filter technology, promising to clean up to 600 sq. ft. of space around you.
+A bit larger than most air purifiers, Molekule Air is a high-quality manufactured air purifier with PECO filter technology, promising to clean up to 600 sq. ft. of space around you, but it is more likely suitable for rooms of 160 sq. ft.

 Table of Contents